arnoldNuvisto/Zero2WP/README.md

 gulp
 ```

-- This command initiates a series of tasks to automatically launch a PHP server and then open Wordpress in your browser.
+- This command initiates a series of tasks to automatically launch a PHP server and then open the project's install of Wordpress in your browser.
 - This same task will also automatically update the project's dev folder as well as the browser window whenever a change in the source files is detected.

 **IMPORTANT**